Administrative divisions of Massachusetts: Services

-Many municipalities have their own police departments, as do many Massachusetts colleges and universities.
-Massachusetts State Police have sole authority under state law for investigating homicides, except for Boston, Worcester, and Springfield.
+Nearly all municipalities have their own police departments with a couple now sharing services, as do many Massachusetts colleges and universities.
+The Massachusetts State Police have sole authority under state law for investigating homicides, except for Boston, Worcester, and Springfield but will assist those agencies when needed.
 Fire protection is generally also provided by municipal fire departments but may be divided among multiple smaller departments servicing just individual villages and population centers.
-Examples of multiple departments servicing the same towns include Dartmouth(three districts) and Barnstable(five districts, plus an airport department).
-Massport has its own fire department, and its Fire Rescue provides protection on agency property.
+Examples of multiple departments servicing the same towns include Dartmouth (three districts), Palmer (three districts) and Barnstable (five districts, plus an airport department).
+Massport has its own fire department, and its Crash Fire Rescue organization provides protection on agency property.
 Fire departments have mutual aid agreements, such as the Massachusetts Metro Fire District in Greater Boston, which facilitate emergency response across department boundaries.

 Water and sewer districts are generally operated at the municipal level, providing retail service to residential and business customers, and making provisions for sewage treatment and acquiring water from wells, rivers, or wholesaler.
 Some local water districts have been consolidated across municipal boundaries and some operate at the sub-municipal (village) level.
 Running water and sewer service is not necessarily available to all buildings, especially in low-density areas; building owners in these areas must obtain their own water and dispose of their own sewage.
 The Massachusetts Water Resources Authority provides wholesale water and sewer services to many cities and towns, mostly in Greater Boston, in cooperation with DCR watershed land management.
 Combined sewers in some areas are being separated to reduce water pollution.

 State laws delegate limited control over building, alcohol, marijuana, gambling, and taxi licenses to municipal governments.
 Municipal governments own most roads, and many use police and traffic control officers to enforce their own parking regulations, and set speed limits and various restrictions on local roads within state parameters.
 Maintenance of state-owned roads (typically major), setting the rules of the road, driver and vehicle licenses, and public transportation are MassDOT responsibilities, though regional transportation agencies such as the MBTA are funded partly by fees paid by municipalities.